JennyL5/yformatics/higher/chemistry/chemical-changes/controlling-rate-of-reaction/notes.md

 ## Activation energy

-For a reaction of occur successfully, the colliding particles must have a minimum kinetic energy.
+For a reaction to occur successfully, the colliding particles must have a minimum kinetic energy.
 This is known as the activation energy.

 The activation energy can also be shown in a graph that can be used to determine which different factors impact how much of the reactants will reach the activation energy.